-Planning for a structure can take a facility manager in a number of directions.
-As one of the leading advocates for Butler Manufacturing’s pre-engineered products in the country, EDiS Building Systems has developed an expertise to “cut to the chase” to help building owners, facility managers and designers quickly understand the best reasons to examine this cost effective method for building super structures and envelopes.
-We can do this in our capacity as either a design/builder or as construction manager.
+Planning for a structure can take a facility manager in a number of directions; selecting a pre-engineered building is a great choice.
+As one of the leading advocates for Butler Manufacturing’s pre-engineered products in the country, EDiS Building Systems has developed an expertise to “cut to the chase” to help building owners, facility managers, and designers quickly understand the best reasons to examine this cost-effective method for building superstructures and envelopes.
+We can do this in our capacity as either a design/builder or as a construction manager.

 When to consider Pre-engineered Metal Building structures (steel frame) and envelopes (walls and roofs)?